Kuderic/civilization/DEVELOPMENT.md

 * Class to hold all tiles in the game
 #### Tile Class
 * Has a position
+* Has a pointer to an ofImage object that is drawn when draw() is called
 * Acts as a node with edges to neighboring tiles
 * Alternate methods for getting neighboring tiles:
 	* Using a 2-D vector in Board class and getting adjacent tiles in vector
 	* Getting adjacent tiles by position since every tiles' position is stored
 	* Ultimately a runtime / design choice
+I didn't run into any issues initially when making my Board and Tile classes.
+However, when I tried to use an image for my tiles I had issues loading my tile image.
+I eventually figured out that even though my application runs from the bin folder, it looks in bin/data for files.
+Because of this, I had to go an extra directory up to access my resource folder (../../resources/tile.png).